arjunvettickal/roboforge-data-factory/README.md

   Simulates objects falling and settling on a floor for realistic pile-ups, including a specialized **"Dark Mode"** with spot lighting.

 - **Minimalist** (`object_based_sdg_min.py`)
-  A streamlined version for quick testing and lightweight deployments.
+  A streamlined version for quick testing and lightweight deployments (under development).

 ### Dynamic Randomization
 - Automatic swapping of floor textures and USD environments